Is Pepper Jack Cheese Healthy? Pepper Jack Nutritional Facts

 Does Pepper Jack Cheese Have Sugar?

 There are no specific types of cheese that contain added sugar.
 Cheese is typically made from milk, cultures, salt, and enzymes; sugar is not a common ingredient in traditional cheese-making.
-Some processed cheese products or flavored cheese varieties may have added sugar or sweeteners.
+Some processed cheese products or flavoured cheese varieties may have added sugar or sweeteners.

-The ingredients used in making pepper jack cheese are milk (pasteurized), jalapeno peppers, cheese culture, salt, enzymes, and natamycin (natural mold inhibitor).
+The ingredients used in making pepper jack cheese are milk (pasteurized), jalapeno peppers, cheese culture, salt, enzymes, and natamycin (natural mould inhibitor).
 You should check with the manufacturers to know if there are sweeteners in the cheese before buying, especially if you are watching your sugar intake.

 Can A Diabetic Eat Pepper Jack Cheese?